© La Pinede Plage

-Things to Do in Juan les Pins
+Things to Do in Juan-les-Pins

 Being the busy and bustling town that it is, there is plenty to do and enjoy in Juan les Pins and the surrounding areas.
-The centre of the town is lined with boutique and souvenir shops, and in true Cote d'Azur style you will find many high end fashion stores and boutiques dotted around.
+The centre of the town is lined with souvenir shops, and in true Côte d'Azur style you will find many high end fashion stores and boutiques dotted around.

-The hills located at the Cap d'Anitbes are definitely worth exploring, hop on a bike, jump in the car or just take a stroll on foot and soak up the beautiful sea views over the Mediterranean and discover some of the spectacular villas nestled into the hillside.
-Often with gated entrances these exclusive villas have wonderful views and are often surrounded by lush gardens and the pine trees that Antibes are known for.
+The hills located at the Cap d'Antibes are definitely worth exploring, hop on a bike, jump in the car or just take a stroll on foot and soak up the beautiful sea views over the Mediterranean and discover some of the spectacular villas nestled into the hillside.
+Often with gated entrances these exclusive villas have wonderful views and are often surrounded by lush gardens and the pine trees that Antibes is known for.
 There are also plenty of walking routes where you can explore the beautiful surroundings of the Cap d'Antibes.

 For something more active head to the coast and enjoy the wonderful sandy beaches and beautiful sparkling blue sea.
-Great for families as the sand gradually rolls into the sea so there are plenty of shallow parts for children to splash around in.
-You can also enjoy some of the water sports on offer.
+Great for families, the sand gradually rolls into the sea so there are plenty of shallow parts for children to splash around in.
+You can also enjoy some of the watersports on offer.
 Try your hand at waterskiing, wakeboarding, banana boating and much more.
 Children and families will also enjoy Marineland water park located on the other side of Antibes towards Cannes, where you can see the creatures of the sea, watch an animal show, seek some thrills on a water ride and even play some adventure golf.

 To explore the coast of the French Riviera in style you can hire a boat or yacht for the day.
 There are a number of companies that will take you out on a trip at sea for day, giving you the opportunity to explore the whole coast and the other wonderful beaches and towns that line this beautiful part of France.
-You can head to the famous and well known St Tropez and anchor there for the day or just explore the sandy beaches and deep blue sea, stopping for a fresh Mediterranean lunch and glass of Provencal wine on the way.
+You can head to the famous and well known St Tropez and anchor there for the day or just explore the sandy beaches and deep blue sea, stopping for a fresh Mediterranean lunch and glass of Provençal wine on the way.

-Hotels in Juan les Pins
+Hotels in Juan-les-Pins